-- DPO all areas highlighted in the audit report have now been met. - There was 1 final decision made by the Ombudsman following the investigation of 11 complaints against the Council which was upheld - a significant decrease from the previous year. - For most residents contacting the Council for transactional services, online has become the channel of choice.
-Typically, it is now the norm for well-designed online services to achieve a 70-90% uptake in comparison to the telephone.
+- DPO all areas highlighted in the audit report have now bee met. - There was 1 final decision made by the Ombudsman following the investigation of 11 complaints against the Council which was upheld - a significant decrease from the previous year. - For most residents contacting the Council for transactional services, online has become the channel of choice.
+Typically it is now the norm for well-designed online services to achieve a 70-90% uptake in comparison to the telephone.
 There are now over 100 processes that have a consistent customer experience via self-service which are also supported via the contact centre. - There has been a 13% increase in the volume of online payments compared to the previous period last year.
 The strategy continues to be to make online payments available for all payment processes.
-New online payment processes have been added for Planning, building control and licensing over the last 12 months which has aided the increase of take up. - Telephony improvement has been seen in the answer rate within ASCD. - A higher proportion of near misses is positive and a sign of a safety culture.
+New online payment processes have been added for Planning, building control and licensing over the last 12 months which has aided the increase of tak up. - Telephony improvement has been seen in the answer rate within ASCD. - A higher proportion of near misses is positive and a sign of a safety culture.
 Work related incidents only.
-Data also now includes schools, which was reported separately for 2023/24. - No HSE enforcement action received for the last 6 months.
+Data also now includes schools, which was reported separately for 2023/24 - No HSE enforcement action received for the last 6 months. - within the +/- 5% tolerance. - In year savings for 2023 is £13.084m, we have achieved £12.394m.
+This equates to 94.7% of savings targeted. - achieved going into 2024/25.